YanikKumar93/IP-Project-/Source_Code .md

             print("The details of the college ",Name_of_college," are as follows :-") print(Main_Table.loc[Name_of_college])
         elif command_2 == 2:
-             print("Please make the choice for the columns from the below options:"
-                  "1.
-Highest Package (LPA)"
-                  "2.
-Domestic Package (LPA)"
-                  "3.
-International Package (LPA)"
-                  "4.
-No. Of Males Placed "
-                  "5.
-No. Of Females Placed"
-                  "6.
-Average Package Offered"
-                  "7.
-Job PLacement Percentage"
-                  "8.
-Location"
-                  "9.
-Companies Visited"
-                  "10.
-No. Of Domains Offered"
-                  "11.
-UG Placements"
-                  "12.
-PG Placements")
             Number_of_columns = int(input("Please enter the number of columns you want to see : "))
             if Number_of_columns not in [1,2,3,4,5,6,7,8,9,10,11,12]:
                 print("Please enter a valid Choice")